 It clearly worked.
 Not only did the Fifth Avenue Apple store become the most spectacular Apple retail store of its time, but it also — quite astonishingly — became New York’s most photographed landmark.

-Have you visited the Fifth Avenue Apple Store?
-(Not that such a thing is possible in the age of coronavirus.)
-What is your pick for the most spectacular Apple Store in the world?
+Have you visited the Fifth Avenue Apple store?
+What is your pick for the most spectacular Apple store in the world?
 Leave your comments below.